 She allowed herself a cocky little smirk.
 Smashing someone's initial expectations of her to itty-bitty bits was always oh so satisfying.

 Sasuke shook his head, trying to clear his thoughts.
-Okay, fine, so had made a few erroneous assumptions and maybe Sakura hadn't spent all those free afternoons painting her nails, but that didn't change anything.
+Okay, fine, so had made a few errors in his calculations and maybe Sakura hadn't spent all those free afternoons painting her nails, but that didn't change anything.
 They were in the middle of a fight, and he had his clan's name to uphold.
 He took in a deep breath, and closed his eyes, letting the calm settle over him.
 'You're an Uchiha.
 Focus.'

 The smirk on Sakura's face twisted into a grimace as she eyed Sasuke warily.
-Up to this point in their fight she knew her unwarranted strength had frazzled his nerves, but it seemed he had finally collected himself; the real fight was about to begin.
+Up to this point in she knew surprising him had given her the upperhand, but it seemed he had finally collected himself; the real fight was about to begin.